 The ARTT of Building Conversational Trust

 In the middle of online exchanges that are about inaccurate or difficult-to-understand information, correction is one way that people respond.
-But there are also other possible responses: one could empathize, listen, encourage healthy skepticism, or even strategically ignore certain points.
+But there are also other possible responses: one could empathize, listen, encourage healthy inquiry, or even strategically ignore certain points.
 How you might respond depends not only on your understanding of the information, but the goal of your conversation as well.

 This is tough work.
 What solutions do experts have to offer?
 And can these lessons from academics and experienced practitioners be boiled down for easier use?
 This is what the Analysis and Response Toolkit for Trust is trying to do.